CleverCloud/doc.clever-cloud.com/partials/language-specific-deploy/docker.md

 ### Memory usage during building

-If the building step of your app crashets because it users more memory that it's available, you'll have to split the building and running steps and enable [Dedicated build instance]({{< ref "administrate/apps-management.md#edit-application-configuration" >}})
+If the building step of your app crashes because it uses more memory that it's available, you'll have to split the building and running steps and enable [Dedicated build instance]({{< ref "administrate/apps-management.md#edit-application-configuration" >}})

 ```bash
 # The base image